Checkout icon

 Handle additional actions

-The /payments response includes information about the current status of the payment.
-If the response includes the action object, you must handle an additional action before the payment cant be completed.
+The /payments response includes the payment status.
+If the response includes the action object, you must handle an additional action before the shopper can finish the payment.

 What you must do depends on the action.type: